sonofhel/shoplist/README.md

 # Shoplist

 Shopping web companion created using React.js.
-It's my first project made in this library.
+It's my first project made in this library for practice.

 ## Description